Cahercommaun: Excavations

-Interpretation
+Chiefdom of Tulach Commáin

-Archaeologists today think that the fort served as the central settlement of an important but not dominant clan of the kingdom of Cashel which controlled or heavily influenced large parts of the Burren in the 9th century.
+Archaeologists today think that the fort served as the central settlement of the Chiefdom of Tulach Commáin "The Mound of Commán" a once locally revered chief, anglicised to Commane" (possibly) of the kingdom of Cashel which controlled or heavily influenced large parts of the Burren in the 9th century.
 The site was clearly occupied before that period - as was most of the surrounding countryside, which shows numerous signs of habitation since prehistoric times.
 Whether the exact spot on which the fort now stands was in use earlier is impossible to verify.
 However, the 5th/6th century artefacts found indicate the presence in that period of at least a small group of people.
 Hencken thought this number to have reached around 40 to 50 at its peak.
 There are no signs of occupation past the 10th century.

 Although Hencken assumed two phases of occupation, today three phases are distinguished.
 Phase A covers the period from the 5th/6th to the 8th century.
 These settlers likely occupied a small enclosure surrounding several small structures near the cliff wall, at the northern end of the current inner wall.
 No clear evidence of this enclosure has been found, however, as it may have been demolished or incorporated into later structures.
 The only findings attributed to this period are a number of small metal pins and brooches.
 Phase B refers to the peak in the 9th century, from which the present walls all date.
 The souterrains were built during this phase.
 The entranceway to the fort was a paved passage flanked by walls and penetrating the inner wall through an 8-m-long tunnel with a ceiling of large capstones.
 The inner walls were terraced and likely much higher than they are now.